Credit Card Payoff Calculator

 Principal + interest.

-What the next payment is doing
+How the first payment is split

 Payment (month 1)